How to Report Crypto on Taxes – Easy Guide for the US [2023]

 Schedule C and Schedule SE

-Schedule C and Schedule SE are used with your Income Tax Return to report crypto income if you’re self-employed in the US.
+Schedule C and Schedule SE are used with your Income Tax Return to report crypto income and expenses if you’re running your crypto activities as a sole proprietor or single member LLC.

-Your crypto from non-employee work – income, expenses, and net profit/loss – should be reported on Schedule C. If net profit is over $400, you need Schedule SE (Self-Employment Tax).
+Your crypto activities related to non-employee work – income, expenses, and net profit/loss – should be reported on Schedule C. If net profit is over $400, you need to file Schedule SE (Self-Employment Tax).

-Other tax forms you may need to file crypto taxes
+Other tax forms you may need to file regarding crypto taxes

 Form 1040 Schedule B